-The Canon PowerShot SX600 HS offers a substantial 18x optical zoom and extensive feature set all for under £200, asking the question is it the best value compact on the market?
+Canon PowerShot SX600 HS review - The SX600 HS offers a substantial 18x optical zoom and extensive feature set all for under £200 at launch

 Now however, the Canon PowerShot SX600 HS offers a high-quality 18x zoom lens, along with full HD video recording, advanced autofocus and cool hybrid features, all in a camera the size of a pocket compact, and for less than £200.
 Is this the best value camera on the market today?

 Canon PowerShot SX600 HS Review – Features